tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/filters-and-blends-filter-ordering.png" />
   <figcaption>The <q>Sydney, 2013</q> line comes after the filter function and is, therefore, unaffected.</figcaption>
 </figure>

+If you are using animation, the filter effects become cumulative.
+In other words, a `filter(BLUR)` placed within a `draw()` block results in an image that is blurred more and more with each frame.

 By mixing together multiple built-in filters, your own programmed effects, and even some animation, you can create some mesmerising effects.
 Explore the GIMP/Photoshop/Krita/etc. filters for more inspiration.